JeffersonLab/remoll/generators/aniol/README.md

-Note: this directory and included files are obtained from Konrad Aniol's personal page at: https://userweb.jlab.org/~aniol/moller/scripts/readme.dat They represent the code as of 19-Jun-2013 (accessed 16-Jul-2018).
+Note: this directory and included files are obtained from Konrad Aniol's personal page at: https://userweb.jlab.org/~aniol/moller/scripts/readme.dat

+They represent the code as of 19-Jun-2013 (accessed 16-Jul-2018).

+Since the order of output of these codes is strongly correlated with physical parameters (in particular position in target), it makes sense to shuffle the data before using it.
 ---

 In order to create the code which produces the lambda distribution file (x,y,v,px,py,pz,weight) simply